DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_local_disc.md

 ## Institutional RDM support (alphabetical order)

-Currently, we have not included all institutions in the list.
+Currently, we have only included selected Norwegian institutions in the list.
 For other organisations, find an overview in the [RDM resources in Norway (RDMkit): Support services](https://rdmkit.elixir-europe.org/no_resources#support-services).

 ### INN - University of Inland Norway
 [INN research data support pages](https://www.inn.no/english/library/research-support/research-data)